Stillwell-C/gram-copy/README.md

 #### Accessibility

 Throughout this project, I have tried to make this website accessible to screen readers, especially with respect to forms, error messages, and modals.
 However, any input on how to improve on this is greatly appreciated.
-I am sure there are instances where I have misused or neglected to properly implement ARIA.
+I am sure there are instances where I have misused or neglected to properly implement ARIA or other accessibility best practices.

 Users are able to add custom alt text for the images in their posts.
+If users do not provide this, blanket alt messages are offered that do not describe the content of the images.

 The [focus-trap-react](https://www.npmjs.com/package/focus-trap-react) package is used to trap focus when a modal is present on the screen.
 All modals can be exited using the escape key.